"KEEP ON LOOKING AFTER NUMBER ONE."

 RECORDING & OFFICIAL MIXES

 That’s The Way It Is was originally demoed on the 28th September 1987.
-Mel was undergoing hospital treatment, and was unable to attend, so Kim undertook the recording session on her own.
-Initially, Mike Stock and Kim had begun working on a different track, which Mike had put together but, despite their efforts, something wasn’t quite working with the song.
-After several attempts, Mike decided to scrap the original track and try something new.
-He kept the backing track they were working on, though completely changed the melody and lyrics to create That’s The Way It Is.
-Kim sang it through and the song was mastered as a demo, with some initial mixes produced.
-The plan was to re-record the track when Mel was strong enough, and for That’s The Way It Is to be the lead single from the planned 2nd album.
-Mel did indeed record the track with Kim, although this didn’t take place until January 26th 1988.
-Because of the secrecy that still surrounded Mel’s condition, she had to be smuggled into the studio, to avoid the press.
+Mel was unable to attend the initial session as she was undergoing cancer treatment, so Kim undertook what must have been a challenging recording on her own.
+Initially, Mike Stock and Kim had begun working on a different track but, despite their efforts, something wasn’t quite working, and, after several attempts, Mike decided to scrap the original track and try something new.
+Keeping the backing track that he and Kim were working on, Mike completely changed the melody and lyrics to create That’s The Way It Is, Kim sang it through and the song was mastered as a demo (with some initial mixes produced).
+The plan was to re-record the track when Mel was strong enough, and for That’s The Way It Is to be the lead single from the sisters' planned 2nd album.
+Mel did indeed record the track with Kim, although this didn’t take place until January 26th 1988 and, because of the secrecy that still surrounded Mel’s condition, she had to be smuggled into the studio, to avoid the press.
 The recording session went long into the early hours and produced two tracks - That’s The Way It Is, and a second song titled You Changed My Life, which Mel & Kim had written themselves.
 Kim recalled, "Mel loved every minute of it.
 It felt great being back in the studio.
 Mel was starting to feel a little better and wanted to get back into the studio to record.
 I loved the idea, as I thought it was exactly the tonic she needed.
 Psychologically it did wonders for her”.
 Pete Waterman also reflected on the recording session, saying, "I remember when we did 'That's The Way It Is' , after Mel had had a lot of chemotherapy.
 At this stage, no one knew she had cancer.
 We recorded the track at 10.30pm, with no staff around except for myself and a couple of others.
 Mel arrived, and the shock knocked us sideways.
 The whole thing was awesome, but she knew it, so the first thing she did was make us laugh and put us all at our ease.
 She was only supposed to be there for a couple of hours but, at 6.30 in the morning, we had to send her home.
 Otherwise, as I said at the time, we'd all end up in hospital.
 She never stopped laughing, she had us in hysterics."

-After the release of the 7” and 12” mixes, That’s The Way It Is received the Pete Hammond remix treatment, in the form of The House Mix, which is also referred to as The Club Mix, on some releases.
-Though there are similar sonic-threads in this mix to the original Hammond production, the House Mix gives the track a harder sound which works really well.
+After the release of the 7” and 12” mixes, That’s The Way It Is received the Pete Hammond remix treatment, in the form of The House Mix (also referred to as The Club Mix), on some releases.
+Although there are similar sonic-threads in this mix to the original Hammond production, the House Mix gives the track a harder sound which works really well.
 This version features an alternative drum pattern to the original production, although it still maintains much of the original instrumentation, with the addition of house samples.
 Mel & Kim’s vocals are more extensively sampled and fed through the Publison to produce stuttering, pitch altered effects which place the production firmly back in the celebrated Mel & Kim sound territory.

 The master tapes relating to That’s The Way It Is, feature variations on all the released mixes.
 Pete Hammond prepared all of the demo treatments on the archived master tapes, from September 87, and these tapes feature various 7” & 12” mixes which use the guide vocal recorded by Kim.
 Some of these versions were included on Cherry Red's 2019 Singles Box Set - including the Acid Pop Radio Mix - which was remixed in August 88, 6 months after the song's original release (possibly for inclusion on Supreme Records' shelved F.L.M.
 Remix Album).
 This mix, as the title suggests, merges the 7" Radio Mix of That’s The Way It Is with the Acid House Remix, to form an alternative radio version, to great success.
 This mix retains much of the 7" Radio Mix's instrumentation, although it replaces the drum pattern with the beats from Ian Curnow's Acid House Mix, along with some of its samples.
 However, unlike Ian's Acid House Mix - which fuses Kim's solo demo vocal with the girls' shared vocal take, this version solely features the sisters' vocals, as they are heard on the 7" Radio Mix.